 The Lake County CoC has not developed a CESH Strategic Plan.
-It is here, however, proposing this plan as part of this HHAP project.
+Lake County Behavioral Health Services, however, is proposing to assist in the development of this plan, as the CoC's management agent, as part of this HHAP project.
 The following goals and objectives were recently adopted towards Lake County's efforts in locally solving homelessness: